Notes on Tree 1010

 1945 PLUCKROSE Thomas C1841: living in Bethnal Green and working as a paper stainer.
 C1851: paper stainer, born Chigwell married with three children; 1861: living in South Hackney, a paper hanger.

-Valerie Coupland's 2 x great grandfather.
+Valerie Coupland's 2xgreat grandfather.

 Found guilty at the Old Bailey on 12 December 1842 of stealing some lead pipe.
 Sentenced to be confined for two months.